2 400gcan tinned tomatoesor, 3 cans if not using fresh tomatoes

 Now add your tinned pulses and pasta (if your pasta takes longer than 10 minutes to cook, then add it in the previous step).

-Add your chopped spinach of Swiss chard, herbs and spices to taste (if using fresh herbs, then add them at the end of cooking time).
+Add your chopped spinach of Swiss chard, herbs and spices to taste (if using fresh herbs, only add them at the end of cooking time).

 Simmer for another minute until spinach has wilted.